golanlevin/DrawingWithMachines/assignments/04_line/README.md

 ![parallel_polyline.png](resources/parallel_polyline.png)

-*Note: How does your code manage the condition in which the user draws a sharp concave angle?
+*Note: Out of curiosity, how does your code manage the condition in which the user draws a sharp concave angle?
 (Python programmers, check out Shapely...)*

 ### 4b-3.
 Lines of Different Weights